eirbot/eirbot-B-G431B-ESC1-guide/README.md

 An overview on how to use and control ST's B-G431B-ESC1 to control brushless motors such as the EC 45 flat (Maxon)

-I am not by any means an expert on brushless motoors nor an electrical engineer.
+I am not by any means an expert on brushless motors nor an electrical engineer.
 This is just a guide to help you get started with the B-G431B-ESC1 board.
 Most of this guide applies to any brushless motor but some parts are specific to the EC 45 flat motor.

 This repository contains the following files:
 - `EC 45 Flat Brushless Motor Documentation`: Documentation provided by Maxon for the EC 45 70W flat motor used by Eirbot